Another summer arrives and cold weather is a distant memory. You are ready to put in that pool you’ve been thinking about all winter long.

 Finishing touches can really highlight your pool and make it feel like a cohesive part of your backyard.
 Whether these features go in right away or become a future endeavor, a good pool design will allow for additional elements to be incorporated down the road.

 Water features can add interest and movement to your landscape.
-Waterfalls offer soft background noise that can add to the tranquillity of the space.
+Waterfalls offer soft background noise that can add to the tranquility of the space.
 Consider how your space will be used at night.
 Will you be hosting backyard parties in the evening?

 Garden lights are a functional addition but you may want to also consider adding pool lighting to highlight your new investment.
 Different light colours and sequences can allow your pool to become a centrepiece or conversation starter during evening events.